cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "drawLine" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function drawLine(svgDrawingHelper: any, toolName: string, annotationUID: string, lineUID: string, start: Types_2.Point2, end: Types_2.Point2, options?: {}): void;

-// Warning: (ae-missing-release-tag) "drawLinkedTextBox" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function drawLinkedTextBox(svgDrawingHelper: Record<string, unknown>, toolName: string, annotationUID: string, textBoxUID: string, textLines: Array<string>, textBoxPosition: Types_2.Point2, annotationAnchorPoints: Array<Types_2.Point2>, textBox: unknown, options?: {}): SVGRect;

-// Warning: (ae-missing-release-tag) "drawRect" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function drawRect(svgDrawingHelper: any, toolName: string, annotationUID: string, rectangleUID: string, start: Types_2.Point2, end: Types_2.Point2, options?: {}): void;

-// Warning: (ae-missing-release-tag) "drawTextBox" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function drawTextBox(svgDrawingHelper: Record<string, unknown>, toolName: string, annotationUID: string, textUID: string, textLines: Array<string>, position: Types_2.Point2, options?: {}): SVGRect;